 Walking around Heraion, we saw various and interesting remains of the former huge sanctuary.

 First, we found the monument of the Greek aristocratic family.
-It is known as the Geneleos group, as it created by Geneleos, the sculptor.
+It is known as the Geneleos group, as it was created by Geneleos, the sculptor.
 It is from the Archaic period, around 560 BC.
 But today in this place, you can see the copies.
 Actually, the original statues were transferred to the Samos archaeological museum.

 Once there were 6 figures, today there are only four, without the heads.
 On the right side is a figure of the donor, represent as a wine drinker.
 The two standing statues are females.
 The next two statues are missing.
-According to the size and shapes in the base, there were one female and the statue of a young boy.
+According to the size and shapes in the base, there were one female and a statue of a young boy.
 And the last one, actually the first on the left side was a donor’s wife.

 Close to the Geneleos family, there are the feet, the remains of the former Kouros statue.
 The original remains were also moved to the Samos Archeological Museum.